Woz-U-Group-Projects/team-audacity/README.md

 # Run the React client only
 npm run client

-# Server runs on http://localhost:5000 and client on http://localhost:3000
+# Back-end (Express) Server runs on http://localhost:5000 and Front-end client (React) on http://localhost:3000